 docker ps

-You can also do this with one command in docker:
+This can also be done with a single command in docker:

 docker run -d \\ --name=wireguard \\ --cap-add=NET_ADMIN \\ --cap-add=SYS_MODULE \\ -e PUID=0 \\ -e PGID=0 \\ -e TZ=Europe/Amsterdam \\ -e SERVERURL=auto \\ -e SERVERPORT=51820 \\ -e PEERS=1 \\ -e PEERDNS=1.1.1.1 \\ -e INTERNAL_SUBNET=10.10.10.0 \\ -e ALLOWEDIPS=0.0.0.0/0 \\ -e LOG_CONFS=true \\ -p 51820:51820/udp \\ -v /opt/wireguard-server/config:/config \\ -v /lib/modules:/lib/modules \\ --sysctl="net.ipv4.conf.all.src_valid_mark=1" \\ --restart always \\ lscr.io/linuxserver/wireguard:latest